 If you’re really wanting to hook your audience, make sure that like your online course, your lead magnet will be taking your audience through a transformation.

-Make it valuable but simple, something they’re going to appreciate but is all but fail proof.
+Make it valuable but simple—something they’re going to appreciate but is all but fail proof.
 Being able to bring them a success early on will increase their faith in you and their faith in themselves to be successful in your niche.
 This combination will have them eager to learn more and they’ll trust that you’re the person who can help them reach their goals.

-Validating your course idea can be as simple as sending an email to your audience, or a thorough process that involves preselling and marketing before actually creating your course.
+If you’ve successfully accomplished the last three steps, validating your online course idea should be easy.
+The idea of validating your course helps you ensure that your hunch that this is a topic your audience would be interested in is spot on.
+Validating your course idea can be as simple as sending an email to your audience, or a thorough process that involves pre-selling and marketing before actually creating your course.

+If you’ve already built an audience and an email list, validating your online course idea could be as simple as sending in an opt-in to your email list.
 Let them know you’re working on creating an online course and if they’re interested in being in your first round of students to click the link you’ll provide and sign up for a segmented email list where they can get exclusive deals when your course goes live.

+Your email list is the one platform that will convert better than anywhere else, so this a good place to measure your audience’s interest.
 Sending a one-off email likely won’t lead your entire audience to opt in, or even the entirety of your audience who is interested in your course.
 But it can show you if there is any interest at all.